rstudio/keras3/docs/dev/reference/op_matrix_rank.md

 # Compute matrix rank using singular value decomposition.

-Compute matrix rank using singular value decomposition.
+The rank is the number of singular values greater than `tol`.
+When `tol` is `NULL`, each backend derives its default threshold from the largest singular value and the matrix dimensions.

 ## Usage